Table of Contents

 - Location and Address- Your clients would certainly want to know where you operate from.
 So, include your office address on your website.

-- Industry Awards – Pin your awards and accolades on your website where your visitors easily get to see them.
+- Industry Awards – Pin your awards and accolades on your website so your visitors can easily see them.

-- Featured Posts – Letting your potential clients know that you got featured on reliable sites such as Forbes and others is an additional perk.
+- Featured Posts—An additional perk is letting your potential clients know that you were featured on reliable sites such as Forbes and others.

-- Expert reviews – This could be the best reputation signal as you get a micro or a macro SEO influencer to talk about your service.
+- Expert reviews – This could be the best reputation signal as you get a micro or a macro SEO influencer to discuss your service.
 Check out the video below of an expert review we got:

 Day 1 – 5: Select the Target Audience